1988 Armenian earthquake: Damage

 Some of the strongest shaking occurred in industrial areas with chemical and food processing plants, electrical substations, and power plants.
 The Metsamor Nuclear Power Plant, around 75 km from the epicenter, experienced only minor shaking and no damage occurred there, but was eventually closed for a period of six years due to vulnerability concerns.
-It was reopened in 1995 in order to relieve Armenia of an the energy crisis caused by the blockade imposed by Turkey and Azerbaijan against Armenia in response to the Karabakh Movement.
+It was reopened in 1995 in order to relieve Armenia of an energy crisis caused by the blockade imposed by Turkey and Azerbaijan against Armenia in response to the Karabakh Movement.
 Initially criticism mounted pointing out the lack of training, political instability in the Caucasus region, and accusations that the plant was of inadequate design.

 Many buildings did not hold up to the shaking of the earthquake and those that did collapse often lacked any survival space, but lack of effective medical care and poor planning also contributed to the substantial scope of the disaster.
 Buildings that did not collapse featured well-maintained masonry and skeletal components that were joined adequately in a way that allowed for the building to resist seismic waves.
 Most bridges and tunnels and other public infrastructure withstood the earthquake but hospitals did not fare well.
 Most collapsed, killing two-thirds of their doctors, destroying equipment and medicine, and reducing the capacity to handle the critical medical needs in the region.